robbievanleeuwen/section-properties/docs/source/rst/geom_mesh.rst

 A finite element mesh is required to perform a cross-section analysis.
-After a geometry has been created, a finite element mesh can then be created for the geometry by using the :attr:`~sectionproperties.pre.sections.Geometry.create_mesh()` method:
+After a geometry has been created, a finite element mesh can then be created for the geometry by using the :attr:`~sectionproperties.pre.geometry.Geometry.create_mesh()` method:

-..  automethod:: sectionproperties.pre.sections.Geometry.create_mesh
+..  automethod:: sectionproperties.pre.geometry.Geometry.create_mesh
     :noindex:

 ..  warning:: The length of ``mesh_sizes`` must match the number of regions in the geometry object.

-Once the mesh has been created, it is stored within the geometry object and the geometry object can then be passed to :class:`~sectionproperties.analysis.cross_section.Section` for analysis.
+Once the mesh has been created, it is stored within the geometry object and the geometry object can then be passed to :class:`~sectionproperties.analysis.section.Section` for analysis.

 Please see :ref:`label-analysis` for further information on performing analyses.